Catholic Schoolhouse Tour 2: Week 14

 • Last year I shared a fun ‘erupting volcano’ activity for Mount Saint Helens.
 If you are looking for something fun to do this week, do the same activity after you learn about Mt Vesuvius erupting.

-• As you are learning about Mount Vesuvius, make this really cool volcano model from paper.
+• As you are learning about Mount Vesuvius, make this cool volcano model from paper.

 Geography